LEDOM: Reverse Language Model: Details of Reverse Reward

-For training, we employed the AdamW optimizer and a cosine learning rate schedule with a warmup period of 0.55\% of total training steps.
-Full hyperparameter details and the learning rate schedule equation are in Appendix~\ref{sec:model_architecture}.
+\textbf{Setups} \quad We use the AdamW optimizer with a cosine learning rate schedule, starting from a peak of $2 \times 10^{-4}$ and decaying to $2 \times 10^{-5}$.
+We apply a linear warmup of 2000 iterations and gradient clipping at a maximum norm of 1.0.
+All models are trained in BF16 precision.
+Further hyperparameter details are provided in Table~\ref{tab:detailed_training_config} in Appendix~\ref{app:training_settings}.

+\textbf{Configuration and Hardware} \quad Models are trained on a cluster of 8 Oracle Cloud bare-metal nodes, each equipped with 8 NVIDIA A100 80GB GPUs (64 GPUs total), dual 64-core AMD CPUs, and interconnected via high-bandwidth RDMA networking (1,600 Gbit/sec aggregate).
+We employ tensor parallelism (TP=2) combined with data parallelism (DP=32), along with sequence parallelism and a distributed optimizer to maximize training efficiency.